PROUD WINNERS OF BEST PLACE TO WORK 2024

 It’s important to list all your skills and expertise in your CV.
 However, what should you include?
 The key tip here is to list down skills and competencies you have a working understanding of, great knowledge of, and proficiency with.

 Certificates and list of recently attended seminars are advantages.
 This rings most true to professionals in the finance, education, and the IT industry.
 Certifications and seminars are actual proofs that you have been updating yourself with the latest industry trends and news.
+Separate the seminars from the certificates so recruiters can easily identify which is which.
+Make sure to list the seminars you attended chronologically.

 What is a professional membership?
 It’s a membership program from a local society or institute that promotes excellence, updates, and news in their field.
 Such societies and institutes foster sharing of resources and opportunities among their members.
+The Philippines have societies and institutes like these.
+Some cater to professionals while others cater to students aspiring to be the best in their field.

 Always edit your font.
 Make sure you are using readable font style and reasonable font size.
 Don’t make everything too small or too big.